-- (1) Any person, who wishes to store any flammable substance on premises on a temporary basis, must apply to the chief fire officer for a temporary certificate of registration. - (2) A temporary certificate of registration may be issued by the chief fire officer- - (a) for a period not exceeding 12months; - (b) if the flammable substance concerned is required- - (i) in respect of excavation work, construction work or road construction if the volume of the flammable substance does not exceed 9000 litres; - (ii) in respect of small fleet maintenance or research purposes, if the volume of the flammable substance does not exceed 4 400 litres; and - (iii) the application complies with the requirements of SANS 0131 and this Chapter. - (3) Every holder of a temporary certificate of registration contemplated in subsection (1) must ensure that- - (a) a storage tank for the flammable substance is not erected within 3.5 metres of any erf boundary, building, excavation, road, driveway or any other flammable substances or combustible material; - (b) adequate provision is made for rainwater run-off from retaining walls or embankments; - (c) no source of ignition or potential source of ignition exists within 5 metres of a storage tank; - (d) a symbolic sign of dimensions at least 300 millimetres by 300 millimetres prohibiting smoking and open flames is displayed on every side of a temporary storage tank; and - (e) at least two 9 kilogram dry chemical fire extinguishers are installed and kept in good working condition, within 10 metres of a temporary storage tank. - (4) Any person who contravenes subsections (1), (2) and (3) commits an offence.
+- (1) Any person, who wishes to store any flammable substance on premises on a temporary basis, must apply to the chief fire officer for a temporary certificate of registration. - (2) A temporary certificate of registration may be issued by the chief fire officer- - (a) for a period not exceeding 12months;

+- (b) if the flammable substance concerned is required- - (i) in respect of excavation work, construction work or road construction if the volume of the flammable substance does not exceed 9 000 litres; - (ii) in respect of small fleet maintenance or research purposes, if the volume of the flammable substance does not exceed 4 400 litres; and - (iii) the application complies with the requirements of SANS 10131 and this Chapter. - (3) Every holder of a temporary certificate of registration contemplated in subsection (1) must ensure that- - (a) a storage tank for the flammable substance is not erected within 3.5 metres of any erf boundary, building, excavation, road, driveway or any other flammable substances or combustible material; - (b) adequate provision is made for rainwater run-off from retaining walls or embankments; - (c) no source of ignition or potential source of ignition exists within 5 metres of a storage tank; - (d) a symbolic sign of dimensions at least 300 millimetres by 300 millimetres prohibiting smoking and open flames is displayed on every side of a temporary storage tank; and - (e) at least two 9 kilogram dry chemical fire extinguishers are installed and kept in good working condition, within 10 metres of a temporary storage tank.

-89. Hand tools must be intrinsically safe
+93. Hand tools must be intrinsically safe

-- (1) The owner or person in charge of any flammable substance storeroom must ensure that any hand tool used in the storeroom is intrinsically safe. - (2) Any person who contravenes subsection (1) commits an offence.
+The owner or person in charge of any flammable substance storeroom must ensure that any hand tool used in the storeroom is intrinsically safe.

-90. Permanent above ground storage tanks for flammable liquids
+94. Permanent above ground storage tanks for flammable liquids

-- (1) In addition to any other requirement of this Chapter, the owner or person in charge of an above ground storage tank for flammable liquids must ensure- - (a) that the tank is erected or installed- - (i) in accordance with SANS 0131 and SANS 089, Part I; - (ii) at least 3.5 metres from any erf boundary, building, excavation, road, driveway or any other flammable substance, combustible substance or combustible material; - (b) that the flammable liquid stored in the tank must be clearly identified by means of Hazchem placards contemplated in SANS 0232, Part 1. - (2) Any electrical installation associated with the storage tank must comply with SANS 0108 and SANS 089, Part 2. - (3) Any person who contravenes subsections (1) and (2) commits an offence.
+- (1) In addition to any other requirement of this Chapter, the owner or person in charge of an above ground storage tank for flammable liquids must ensure- - (a) that the tank is erected or installed- - (i) in accordance with SANS 10131 and SANS 10089, Part I; - (ii) at least 3.5 metres from any erf boundary, building, excavation, road, driveway or any other flammable substance, combustible substance or combustible material; - (b) that the flammable liquid stored in the tank is clearly identified by means of Hazchem placards contemplated in SANS10232, Part 1. - (2) Any electrical installation associated with the storage tank must comply with SANS 10108 and SANS 10089, Part 2.

-91. Underground storage tanks for flammable liquids
+95. Underground storage tanks for flammable liquids

-- (1) The owner or person in charge of any premises used or intended to be used for the underground storage of any flammable liquid must ensure that any underground storage tank, pump, dispenser and pipe work is erected or installed in accordance with SANS 0400, SANS 089, Part 3 and SANS 0131. - (2) Any person who contravenes subsection (1) commits an offence.
+- (1) The owner or person in charge of any premises used or intended to be used for the underground storage of any flammable liquid must ensure that any underground storage tank, pump, dispenser and pipe work is erected or installed in accordance with SANS 10400, SANS 10089, Part 3 and SANS 10131. - (2) Any person who contravenes subsection (1) commits an offence.

-92. Installing, erecting, removing and demolishing prohibited without prior notice
+96. Installing, erecting, removing and demolishing prohibited without prior notice